n8ebel/Slides/conferences/chicagoroboto18/tips_from_the_time_machine.md

 ___

 # Hitting Your Stride

-- How can you start to hone your craft?
+## How can you start to hone your craft?

-- Productivity Boosters
-- Improved Planning
-- Increased Product Sense
+- How Are Others So Productive?
+- How Do Others Always Complete Their Work On Time?
+- How Would You Build X?

 ___

 # How Are Others So Productive?
     - ide, emulators, other tools
     - shortcuts
-    - architectures/patterns
-    - libraries
+    - architectures/patterns/libraries
     - documentation, source code
     - learning to search properly

+^ there are so many useful productivity boosters, but you wont know if you don't ask and explore

+^ 3rd party libraries aren't a sign of defeat

+^ learning to search effectively is a skill

+^ balance the Google

 ___

 # How Do Others Always Complete Their Work On Time?
+- They plan for success
+- Requirements gathering
-- planning & requirements. proper scoping
+- Planning & scoping

-# How Would You Build This?
-- product contributions
-    - product planning, user retention, user interactions etc
-- engineering discussions
+^ don't remain uncertain on requirements for the fear of looking silly or uninformed

+^ be realistic about what you can take on
+^ be assertive in your planning
+^ don't bite off more than you can chew

+^ if you have leftover time, you can use it to learn

 ___

+# How Would You Build X?

+- How do you think this feature should work?
+- What would you recommend?
+- How would you build X?

+^ product contributions
+^ product planning, user retention, user interactions etc ^ engineering discussions

+___

 > Things Are Looking Up

+^ for me, these areas of growth were joined with other conerns as well ^ as we step out of our comfort zone, we open ourselves up to greater visibility
 ___

 # Have You Been Faking It This Whole Time?